Promoting Health, Safety and Equity

 Overdose Detection Technologies

-The Overdose Detection Technologies Study
+The OD Detection Technologies Study

-• Talk to business owners, service providers, and residents in the identified areas to learn about their thoughts and concerns related to several overdose detection technologies
+• Talk to community members to learn about their thoughts and concerns related to several overdose detection technologies

 Back to home